 - contractual obligations with their suppliers that specify nil asbestos content

-- sampling and testing for asbestos content prior to shipping the goods to Australia
+- sampling and testing for asbestos content before shipping the goods to Australia

 - regular risk assessment and quality assurance processes, that take into account: